tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/quarto-use.md

 - *Versatile data science tool:* Quarto supports multiple programming languages, including R, Python, and Julia, and integrates smoothly with environments like VS Code, RStudio, and Jupyter Notebooks.

-- *Various output formats*: Generate documents in formats like HTML, PDF, Word, and PowerPoint formats.
+- *Various output formats*: Generate documents in formats like HTML, PDF, Word, and PowerPoint, all without needing to adjust the document's syntax for each format.

 - *Interactive features*: Incorporate interactive elements like [Shiny apps](/Shiny/App) and widgets directly into your documents.